 "a deep-flowing river of a voice" (Sing Out! magazine)

-For decades Diane Taraz has been writing her own songs and breathing new life into traditional ones.
-Her elegant voice brings out the essence of whatever style she presents, be it folk, jazz, blues, or standards.
-She plays Taylor and Santa Cruz guitars, and keeps stretching the limits of her lap dulcimer, taking it to unexpected places where its quirky charm shines.
+Diane Taraz writes songs and breathes new life into traditional ones.
+Her elegant voice brings out the essence of whatever style she presents, be it folk, jazz, blues, standards, or classical pieces.
+She plays Taylor and Santa Cruz guitars, and keeps stretching the limits of her lap dulcimer, taking it to unexpected places.

 Steeped in history, Diane creates programs that use the music of an era to show the inner lives of people who lived long ago.
-Women, especially, left behind few records of their existence, but the songs they used to speed their work, sing a child to sleep, or ease an aching heart show us their minds and hearts.
+Women, especially, left few records of their existence, but the songs they used to speed their work, lift their spirits, or ease an aching heart let us peek into their lives.
 Diane is on the Scholarly Advisory Board of the Gilder Lehrman Institute of American History, based in New York City, and brings her programs to museums, universities, libraries, and historic houses throughout New England.

 Robert A. Perry, Executive Director of the Charles River Museum of Industry in Waltham, Mass., says, "Diane does an extraordinary job weaving together history and performing arts through storytelling and beautiful song.
 Her meticulous research, musicianship, engaging presence, sense of humor, period costumes, and professionalism allow her audience to lose themselves in a delightful experience that transports them to another time.
 New England historical sites and history buffs are incredibly fortunate to have Diane Taraz in our midst to bring our past to life!"

-Since 2010 Diane directed the Lexington Historical Society's Colonial Singers.
+Diane sings with the Copley Singers and also with the Concord Women's Chorus.
+She directed the Lexington Historical Society's Colonial Singers from 2010 to 2024.
 For more about her activities over the years with this group, click on LHS Colonial Singers in the green box.

 To order a copy, click here.